Skip to main content

 Meet our Pelvic Floor Therapist: Nancy Hernandez, PT, DPT

 Nancy Hernandez, PT, DPT grew up in Idaho Falls and completed both her undergraduate and graduate studies at Idaho State University.
-Nancy is compassionate and understanding to women who struggle with pelvic floor issues and is excited to build relationships with her patients while getting them back to their lives with confidence.
+Nancy is compassionate and understanding with children facing pelvic floor challenges.
+She builds strong, trusting relationships with her patients, helping them reach their goals and gain confidence.

 Nancy can provide a thorough evaluation and will develop an individualized treatment program specific to your problems and functional goals.
 Depending on diagnosis, these treatments can include: